ahammer/dart_board/README.md

 It can be used as the Basis For many apps.

+# Guiding principles

+I want to provide a larger app-framework for composing apps, but leave the freedom to extension developers to develop using whatever paradigms they like.

+We are just here to give you the hooks, and some basic framework extensions.

 # Goal

 The use-case of this is to create an "app" project, import the extensions you want and set up a runner.
 This can then be deployed on a variety of platforms (e.g. web/chrome/etc).